-The first time al-Ṣadr visited Lebanon, the land of his forefathers, he left a very positive impression on his hosts.
-Therefore, after the death of the cleric of Tyre, Sayyid Abdul Husayn Sharafeddine, he was invited to succeed him and become the Mufti of Tyre.
-He accepted the invitation, encouraged by his teacher in Najaf, Sayyid Muhsin al-Hakim, and moved to Tyre on 1959.
+The first time al-Sadr visited Lebanon, the land of his forefathers, he left a very positive impression on his hosts.
+Therefore, he was invited to succeed the cleric of Tyre, Sayyid Abdul Husayn Sharafeddine, after his death, and become the Mufti of Tyre.
+He accepted the invitation, encouraged by his teacher in Najaf, and moved to Tyre in 1959.

-Imam al-Ṣadr, as he will be called later by his supporters, arrived in Lebanon at a time that was a momentum for him and his plan.
-His arrival coincided with the return of the Shiite nouveau rich, together with their wealth mainly accumulated in West Africa, but also in other countries.
-The nouveau rich looked for new channels of influence on the happenings within their community and in their Lebanese homeland, which was under a Maronite-Sunni hegemony, which left them behind, leading them from the outset to leave their homeland and seek success in distant countries.
+Imam al-Sadr, as he was called later by his supporters, arrived in Lebanon at a momentous time.
+His arrival coincided with the return of the Shiite nouveau rich, together with their wealth mainly accumulated in West Africa as well as in other countries.
+The nouveau rich looked for new channels of influencing their community and their homeland, which was ruled under a Maronite-Sunni hegemony, which left them behind and caused them from the outset to leave Lebanon and seek success in distant countries.

-After their return to their regions, these nouveau rich were between the hammer and the anvil at different levels.
-On the one hand, they could not relate to the radical leftist parties, that were well-established among young and oppressed Shiites, who looked forward for a radical change in the Lebanese state through a class-based revolution that would result in a fundamental alteration in the state of merchants and bankers, in addition to placing the rule into the hands of the oppressed and poor people and abolish the sectarian division that excluded the Shiites from centers of power and influence on the state’s organizations.
-Moreover, they were not partners in the comprehensive Arab dream, that would lead to the “fusion” of all Arabs in the Arab nation, regardless of their religion, race or faith, and unite all the Arab countries, including Lebanon.
+After their return to Lebanon, these nouveau rich found themselves between the hammer and the anvil.
+They could not relate to the radical leftist parties, which were well-established among young and oppressed Shiites.
+These parties sought to radically transform Lebanon with a class-based revolution that would fundamentally alter the position of merchants and bankers, in addition to giving the rule to the oppressed and poor people and abolish the sectarian division that excluded the Shiites from centers of power and having any influence on the state’s organizations.
+Moreover, these radical parties were not partners in the comprehensive Arab dream, that would lead to the “fusion” of all Arabs in the Arab nation, regardless of their religion, race, or faith, and unite all the Arab countries, including Lebanon.

-On the other hand, the nouveau rich disliked the traditional clerics and their full reliance on the generosity of the traditional Zuʿaama, who deemed the nouveau rich potential competitors.
+The nouveau rich also disliked the traditional clerics and their absolute reliance on the generosity of the traditional zuʿamāʾ, who deemed the nouveau rich potential competitors.
 Therefore, amity did not prevail between these two social groups.

-Amidst all this, a cleric of a new type, namely Imam Musa al-Ṣadr, come on the scene, playing the role of a traditional cleric, in his mantle and in his being mainly a cleric and the Mufti of Tyre, and later head of the supreme council of the Shiite community in Lebanon.
-On the other hand, he was an organic intellectual who related to the masses and established a broad network of relationships, both with the masses and the Shiite nouveau rich, who looked for a leader that would help them claim their portion in the centers of power in the Lebanese state.
+Amid all this, Imam Musa al-Sadr, a cleric of a new type, arrived on the scene.
+On one hand, he played the role of a traditional cleric, in his mantle and in his being mainly a cleric and the Mufti of Tyre, and later as head of the supreme council of the Shiite community in Lebanon.
+On the other hand, he was an organic intellectual who related to the masses and established a broad network of relationships, both with the masses and the Shiite nouveau rich, who both looked for a leader that would help them claim their share in the centers of power in the Lebanese state.

-Al-Ṣadr faced the challenge of transforming the Shiites into one united group.
-As already stated in the previous chapter, Shiites were divided into resident of Southern Lebanon and residents of the Lebanese Beqaʿa, and the relationships between them were loose.
-To render the Lebanese Shiites a homogenous community, Al-Ṣadr started a process of bridging gaps between the Beqaʿa’s residents, members of the strong tribes and holders of the weapons and spirit of combat, and the observant residents of Southern Lebanon, who were more religious, educated and more submissive to their Zuʿaama.
-Al-Ṣadr intensively sought to unite these two communities, and initiated a process for building a “homogenous imagined community” including these two communities.
-In the speeches and protest rallies which he organized in the early 1970s’ he concentrated on the connection between the people of the Beqaʿa and the people of the South.
+Al-Sadr faced the challenge of transforming the Shiites into one united group.
+As already stated in the previous chapter, Shiites were divided into resident of Southern Lebanon and residents of the Lebanese Beqaʿ, and the relationships between them were loose.
+To render the Lebanese Shiites a homogenous community, al-Sadr started a process of bridging gaps between the Beqaʿ’s residents, members of the strong tribes, and the observant residents of Southern Lebanon, who were more religious, educated, and more submissive to their zuʿamāʾ.
+Al-Sadr intensively sought to unite these two communities and initiated a process for building a “homogenous imagined community” including these two communities.
+In the speeches and protest rallies that he organized in the early 1970s, he focused on the connection between the people of the Beqaʿ and the people of the South.